Free Shipping on orders over $20

 Warnings: The coastline is very susceptible to king waves, making rock fishing dangerous.
 Some sections require lowered tyre pressures.

-If you would like more information regarding each of the tracks above, they’re featured in our Western Australia Road & 4WD Track Atlas, which we’ve just updated, and will be publishing the 4th Edition in February 2024.
-For more information on this product or any products from Hema Maps, just click here
+If you would like more information regarding each of the above tracks, they’re featured in our Western Australia Road & 4WD Track Atlas, which we updated in February 2024 (4th Edition).

 Next steps